-MySQL matters not only because it is a classic of the LAMP era, but because it shows how a mass-market database evolves through storage engines, replication, and platform layers such as Vitess.
+MySQL matters not only as a classic of the LAMP era.
+It shows how a mass-market database evolves through storage engines, replication, and platform layers such as Vitess.

-In engineering practice, this chapter is useful when you need to connect InnoDB behavior, clustered indexes, read replicas, and replication lag to a concrete workload instead of treating MySQL as an abstract relational system.
+In engineering practice, this chapter helps connect InnoDB behavior, clustered indexes, read replicas, and replication lag to a concrete workload profile.

 In interviews and design reviews, it helps you speak honestly about the limits: where MySQL fully handles the OLTP problem, and where multi-region scale, heavy analytics, or stricter horizontal growth needs point elsewhere.